Written by Laurence N. Wolfe, D.C. Fontana, and Gene Roddenberry

 There’s a good moment where Doctor McCoy (DeForrest Kelley) discusses what it would be like if they tried to replace him with a computer.
 It’s foreshadowing the holographic doctor that we see in Voyager and beyond.
 It’s so interesting to see moments like this when back in the 1960s there was little thought to something like that and yet somehow it all fits into the Star Trek universe.

 Daystrom’s breakdown is indicative that by the 23rd century, we still haven’t made some advances in mental health.
 He’s so invested in his work and what he’s created that he can’t separate the M-5 from his own identity.
 He admits to embedding the programming with his own human engrams, so the link between the two is more like parent and child.
 Asking him to destroy the M-5 is akin to asking him to kill his own child, yet he knows it must be done.

 The story is a bit of a cliche but manages to be compelling.
 Despite what Daystrom has attempted to create, the computer cannot reason the same way as a human.
 It sees a series of possibilities and not the nuances that trigger a gut reaction or instinct in the live beings when they are in charge.
 It doesn’t know anything but black or white; yes or no; friend or enemy.

-There’s some good effects with the space battles that are supposed to be just war games but turn lethal.
-On the remastered version they seem to have a marked improvement over the years of watching this as reruns.
+There are some good effects with the space battles that are supposed to be just war games but turn lethal.
+On the remastered version, they seem to have a marked improvement over the years of watching this as reruns.

 While predictable, The Ultimate Computer is a good episode on both the story and action front.
 The acting stands out and there’s enough suspense to keep the viewer engaged even all these years later.